A Visitor's Guide to Çatalhöyük: Excavations and History

 Çatalhöyük was evidently also the center of a religious cult, and many of the paintings, relics, and statuary unearthed during the excavation are now in Ankara's Museum of Anatolian Civilizations, with a few pieces also on display in Konya's archaeological museum.

 Bulls' heads and horns decorated nearly every house, suggesting a vigorous cult of the bull (hence also the name Çatalhöyük, meaning "antler mound").

 Clay figurines of obese goddesses would also indicate an active fertility cult, further evidence of which is found in some of the polychrome wall paintings.
 Other paintings include hunting scenes with men depicted as bulls, rams, or bears.

-A particularly striking picture is purported to show Çatalhöyük itself below the outline of an erupting volcano, thought to be Mount Hasan in Cappadocia, which was still active at the time and permanently under the gaze of this Neolithic people.
+One of the most famous finds from Çatalhöyük (displayed in the Museum of Civilizations in Ankara) is a particularly striking wall mural purported to show Çatalhöyük itself below the outline of an erupting volcano, thought to be Mount Hasan in Cappadocia, which was still active at the time and permanently under the gaze of this Neolithic people.

 A path from the museum leads across the plains to the settlement mound, prominently topped by the protective roof of the North Shelter.
 Underneath the roof is an excavation site, where you can easily make out the shapes of Neolithic housing.